 For more detailed information, please see Extract from Historic England Listing

-courtesy of kentpoi.co.uk/historic/martello Section through a Martello Tower
+Artists impression of a Martello Tower (larger picture)

 Martello Tower No. 24 is located in Dymchurch, just off the High Street.
-See map right.
-It is managed by English Heritage and it is open to the public by prior appointment.
-Please call English Heritage 01304 211067 to arrange a visit.
+The tower is open to the public every Saturday and Sunday 2 pm to 4 pm until 29 October 2017.

 If you wish to arrange an educational visit eg for school children, please call English Heritage